omarkafi-554/Design-and-Implementation-of-an-Autonomous-Context-Aware-Deception-Framework/README.md

-# Autonomous Context-Aware Deception Framework
+# Design and Implementation of an Autonomous Context-Aware Deception Framework

 **Semester Project — Cybersecurity**
 Department of Intelligent Information Systems Security Engineering